 Is the perfect outfit even complete without a great manicure to set it off?
 After asking around and taking notes from some of the country's most in-demand nail experts, including Los Angeles' very own Betina Goldstein and Rita Pinto of Vanity Projects NYC and Miami, the answer seems obvious: Not at all.
 And you probably won't feel comfortable leaving home without one of 2019's best nail polish trends gracing your fingertips.

-A custom set adorned with the latest trends — whether it's a sprinkle of glitter, intricate line work, or a few 3D elements — all but promises some serious nail envy, causing anyone who catches a glimpse to hit up their manicurist on speed dial.
+A custom set adorned with the latest trends — whether it's a sprinkle of glitter, intricate line work, negative space nail art, or a few 3D elements — all but promises some serious nail envy, causing anyone who catches a glimpse to hit up their manicurist on speed dial.

 In an effort to ban basic manicures forever, The Zoe Report spoke to four popular artists and got the scoop on next year's top nail trends — some of which were already spotted on the most coveted ready-to-wear spring/summer 2019 runways.